harleywelsby/harleywelsby/README.md

 ### Currently I'm Learning:
 * AWS Cloud Practitioner Content
-* Cypress Automation Testing
+* UI/UX Best Practices
-* Better React Practices
+* More and more about React.js